The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 It would be ideal to address this in a portable way, which was inclusive of the needs of POSIX ACLs – zfs, Linux, and Solaris !zfs, I think would cover it there.
 Not necessarily the same code handling it, but any abstraction in our type system defined so that it will support the needs of all the platforms.

-#5 Updated by Rob Reynolds about 1 month ago
+#5 Updated by Rob Reynolds over 2 years ago

 If you are watching this issue, please feel free to jump in the recent discussion at https://groups.google.com/d/msgid/puppet-dev/7024cede-9c4b-4e0b-8be5-4d7b12c56beb%40googlegroups.com